adambard/learnxinyminutes-docs/ansible.html.markdown

 $ ansible -m shell -a 'date; whoami' localhost #hostname_or_a_group_name
 ```

-* Module: `command` - executes a single command that will not be processed through the shell, so variables like $HOME will not work
+* Module: `command` - executes a single command that will not be processed through the shell, so variables like $HOME or operands like `|` will not work

 ```bash